jorgelbg/jorgelbg.github.io/content/posts/2021/data-pipeline-slos.md

 In our case we are only responsible for one of the _pipelines_ that consume the data.
 Events are produced by our applications (maintained by multiple teams) and are written into our central Kafka cluster(s).
 From there, multiple consumers use the data.
-Our particular case is ingesting the events into a few Elasticsearch clusters that are used for debugging and for visualizing/querying the data.
+Our particular case is ingesting the events into a few Elasticsearch clusters that are used for debugging and visualizing/querying the data.

 > How can we best define an SLO specific for our case?